 Estate planning is an important step in securing your family’s financial future, but you may feel overwhelmed by your options.
 Most people are familiar with the option of creating a will, which is one way to provide for your family after death.
-You may already have a will.
-Have you given any thought to utilizing other estate planning options, such as a trust?
-Are you concerned about the probate process your family may face later on?
-Do you want to ensure that your medical wishes are honored if you become incapacitated?
-These are important questions to consider when planning for the future.
-To find out more, read the information below.
-Then, call Broderick & Davenport, PLLC today and get your questions answered.
+You may already have a will, but a will cannot always address the unique complexities of one’s life and finances.

+At Broderick & Davenport, PLLC, located in Bowling Green, our estate planning attorneys have experience providing quality legal assistance to countless southern Kentucky residents.
 While it can be hard to think about your family’s life after your death, it is an important topic to consider.
 Creating a will and/or a trust is a great way to provide clarity during a difficult time for your family.

-- A will only takes effect after your death;
+- A will only takes effect after your death.

-- Trusts do not go through probate (court administration of the estate);
+- Trusts do not go through probate (court administration of the estate).

-- Wills become public record; trusts do not;
+- Wills become public record; trusts do not.

-- A trustee, usually a third party, manages the trust;
+- A trustee, usually a third party, manages the trust.

 - Trusts remove assets from your estate for tax purposes.